EndPointCorp/end-point-blog/2023/07/regex-replace-in-vs-code.md

 Regular expressions are incredibly powerful tools that can make life easier for any developer.
 Being able to quickly and precisely parse text with the syntax you specify has kept regexes relevant from the '80s through to today.

-Visual Studio Code is an excellent modern editor.
-According to the Stack Overflow Developer Survey of 2022, it was by far and away the most popular IDE for both professional developers and those learning to code — more than twice as popular as the second-place choice.
+Visual Studio Code is an excellent modern editor and development environment.
+According to the Stack Overflow Developer Survey of 2022, it was far and away the most popular IDE for both professional developers and those learning to code—more than twice as popular as the second-place choice.

 Like any great editor, VS Code supports using regexes to find and replace text.
 In this article, we’ll go over how to use this powerful regex mode.

 To demonstrate, we’ll extract code values from a JavaScript object so that we can query a SQL database for content that contains one of the code values.
-We could use standard SQL multiple matching:
+We can use standard SQL query WHERE clause multiple matching:

 ```sql
 WHERE code IN ('code1', 'code2', 'code3')
 ```

-Or we could add the values to a pipe-separated regex group that we can use in the WHERE clause of a SQL query:
+Or we can add the values to an regex alternation group separated by pipes (vertical bars) that we can use as a string match:

 ```sql
 WHERE code ~ '^(?:code1|code2|code3)$'